12 Effective Features for Your Lead Converting Website

 8 min read | Posted May 10, 2018

 Having a website is a huge step in the right direction for marketing your business, but it doesn’t end there!
 It’s so much more than driving traffic to your site.
 How do you develop that buyer-seller relationship?
 It’s time to address lead conversion.
-Now that the world has access to your goods and services, ask yourself, what can I do to get more than just a hit, click, or like on my site?
+Now that you’ve told the world and they have access to your goods and services, ask yourself, what can I do to get more than just a hit, click, or like on my site?
 Here are 12 tips to get you started.

 1. Contact Number

 This might seem like a given.
 Have you ever been to a website with great information, but you’ve check the menu, the header, the footer, and every page you can click on, but there was no contact info?
 Rare, but it does happen.
 Providing viewers with a way to reach you increases trust in your business and brings comfort to the consumer.
 Consumer want to know they can email, call or contact you in some way if there is an concern, question or even feedback about your deliverables.

 This might seem like overkill, but it increases the likelihood of lead generation by having your audience provide you with pertinent information that will help you better understand and reach them.
 People will offer their personal details that fill in the gaps of your demographic research.

 Depending on the information you are requesting on your form, you’ll discover out who your audience is, how old they are, where they live, what their specific concerns or interests are related to your product or service or how to improve your business in the future.